Meet the Team

 ranen miao (he/him)

 Ranen graduated with his Bachelor’s in Political Science, Sociology, and Women, Gender, and Sexuality Studies from Washington University in St. Louis in 2023.
-He has interned across multiple government agencies, non-profits, and campaigns, including two Congressional offices, the EEOC, the ACLU national and Missouri branches, and Pro Choice Missouri.
 Currently serving as a public interest paralegal, Ranen is passionate about protecting democracy, civil and human rights, and equity for all.
 He is proudly a Point Scholar, Prism Scholar, and Truman Scholar.

 isaac james (he/him)